jatin69/mca403-UNP-question-bank/coding-questions/readme.md

 5. Write a function to change the values of the low water marks of socket send and receive buffers.

 6. Write a code segment for server that creates one TCP port and one UDP port, and waits on both of them using select.

+section 8.15

 7. Write a program for UDP echo client and server that verifies the returned socket address of who sent the reply and ignore any received datagrams that are not from the server the whom the client sent the datagram.